Blood pressure and falls

 - Avoiding situations which may lower our blood pressure, such as prolonged standing in the heat.
 Sit on the edge of the bed for a while before getting up after lying down.

 - Medication.
 We sometimes use medication to prevent the blood pressure from dropping.
-The most common medications were discussed in the Step 4.3.
+The most common medications were discussed in Step 4.4.

 Some of the conditions on this step can also cause the heart to slow down which can cause falls.
 We will explore this on the next step.